 Exploring Watts Towers

 Sebastian and Mia explore the Watts Towers in South Central Los Angeles, and it looks like they're on their own.
 However, guests can no longer enter the structures—even on guided tours—until some time in 2022 as Watts Towers complete renovation projects for structural integrity.

 Still, you can take a peak at them through the outside gate, which is located at 1765 East 107th Street in Los Angeles.
 Also, there's a quick flash of Paul Botello's mural "Muro que Habla, Canta y Grita" (The Wall That Speak, Sings, and Shouts) at Ruben F. Salazar Park at Whittier Boulevard and Alma Avenue in East L.A.

 Taking a Ride on Angels Flight

 Sebastian and Mia take a ride on Angels Flight in Downtown LA.
 The funicular railway runs one block from Hill Street up to California Plaza, and despite being out of commission for several years, the City returned the Angels Flight to full service on Labor Day in 2017.
 Board the train at 351 South Hill Street in downtown Los Angeles and climb to the top of the hill with ease.

 The Messengers Concert at El Rey Theatre

 Mia's Theatre at Club Fais Do-Do

 When Mia decides to put on a one-woman show, the theatre she rents is part of New Orleans-themed Club Fais Do-Do in the West Adams neighborhood of Los Angeles, south of the 10 Freeway, west of La Brea Avenue.
-They're know for their Boogie Down Sunday Brunch and live music on weekend nights.
+They're known for their Boogie Down Sunday Brunch and live music on weekend nights.
 Club Fais Do-Do is located at 5253-5257 West Adams Boulevard.

 Arriving in Style at Chateau Marmont